5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### About included ACPI Tables
 My EFI Folder contains additional ACPI Tables besides the usual, which you won't find in the OpenCore Install Guide.
 Some of them are board-specific, some of them are modified versions of the regular tables, some are just cosmedic.
 Here's what the extra tables do:

-- **DMAR**: This is a DMAR replacement table.
-It's basically the same as the original DMAR Table but I removed the 2 included Reserved Memory Regions so my 3rd party Ethernet Card works.
-If you are planning to only use the on-board Intel I225-V Ethernet Port then you don't need this.
-In this case you should also disable the drop rule under ACPI &rarr; Delete.
+- **DMAR**: DMAR replacement table.
+It's basically the same as the original, but I removed the 2 included Reserved Memory Regions so my 3rd party LAN Card works in macOS Big Sur and Monterey.
+If you're planning to use the on-board Intel I225-V Ethernet Card only, then you don't need this.
+In this case you should also disable the drop rule for the original DMAR Table under `ACPI` &rarr; `Delete`.
-- **SSDT-AWAC-ARTC**: Special variant of SSDT-AWAC.
-Disables AWAC Clock and enables RTC as ARTC instead.
+- **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
-- **SSDT-DMAC**: Adds DMA Controller to I/O Registry device tree.
+- **SSDT-DMAC**: Adds [Direct Memory Access Controller](https://electronicsdesk.com/dma-controller.html) to the device tre of I/O Registry.
+I am uncertain if this does something or if it is only cosmedic.
 - **SDT-FWHD**: Adds Firmware Hub Device (FWHD) to I/O Reg.
 Used by almost every intel-based Mac.
 - **SSDT-PMC**: Adds Apple exclusice `PCMR` Device to ACPI (required for 300-series mainboards, optional on 400-series and newer)
-- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G.
 - **SSDT-XSPI**: Adds Intel PCH SPI Controller to I/O Reg.
 Present on 10th gen Intel Macs (and some 9th Gen Mobile CPUs).
+- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
+Since the USB ports are mapped via ACPI they will work in *any* macOS.
+See the "Additional Files" folder for a detailed list of available and mapped ports.

 **NOTE**: More info about additional ACPI Tables can be found [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)